lackerman/kubernetes-ansible/README.md

 > to do this you will need to install paramiko using `pip install paramiko`
 > on the host machine.

-In order to validate the playbook, execute the following:
 ```shell script
 # Raspberry Pi OS
 ansible-playbook -i hosts site.yml --check --ask-pass